garybgenett/gary-os/README.md

   ```

 If it is required to manually discover an available network, use the 'wpa_cli'
 command.
-If preferred, the 'wpa_gui" graphical utility is available on
+If preferred, the 'wpa_gui' graphical utility is available on
 [Rootfs].

   ```